linuxtuxie/MMM-SunnyPortal/Readme.md

 1. Add the Module to the global MagicMirror `config.js`
 2. Edit the global config to add the username and password values for your SunnyPortal installation
 3. [optional] Modify `MMM-SunnyPortal.css` to your own CSS taste
-4. [optional] Add your own language translation file in the translations folder (currently english & dutch are provided)
+4. [optional] Add your own language translation file in the translations folder (currently english, dutch and french are provided)

 Add the module to the modules array in the `config/config.js` file by adding the following section.